-- 0.25% of the pool balance at the end of the related collection period; and - \$3,314,921.
+- 0.25% of the sum of (i) the pool balance and (ii) the amount on deposit in the pre-funding account (exclusive of investment earnings), each at the end of the related collection period plus; and - \$5,850,157.

 A collection period is the threemonth period ending on the last day of March, June, September or December, in each case for the distribution date in the following month.
-However, the first collection period will be the period from the closing date through September 30, 2004.
+However, the first collection period will be the period from the closing date through December 31, 2004.